-So whenever I press and hold the button, it will set to manual focus when I release the button, and it will switch back to autofocus.
+So whenever I press and hold the button, it will set to manual focus when I release it and switch back to autofocus.

-This comes in handy when I want to create a revealing shot, not focusing on my foreground.
+This is handy when I want to create a revealing shot, not focusing on my foreground.

-It offers a very nice bokeh, is fairly lightweight, and has a good range when shooting on the run; I can’t say anything wrong about this lens.
+It offers a very nice bokeh, is relatively lightweight, and has a good range when shooting on the run; I can’t say anything wrong about this lens.